ardatiftikci/COMP305-Group10-Project/README.md

 2) Dynamic Programming

 After realizing the potential of memoization, we implemented an algorithm using dynamic programming w/hashmaps to store states and their outcomes.
 With this implementation - along with other improvements - we were able to produce the correct result relatively quickly compared to before.

-How Our Algorithm Works:
+This is the final state of our algorithm.

 How to Run Code: